-After returning to Kathmandu, you have the afternoon and the evening to stroll along the streets of Kathmandu for some last minute shopping.
+After driving to Kathmandu from Pokhara – for 5 to 6 hours, you have the afternoon and the evening to stroll along the streets of Kathmandu for some last-minute shopping.
 In the evening, we host a farewell dinner in a fine restaurant.
-(Your guide(s) and an office staff will accompany you).
-You have the option to extend your trip to continue onto rafting adventure, Kathmandu valley shopping tour, mountain biking and other activities.
+(Your guide(s) and office staff will accompany you).
+You have the option to extend your trip to continue with a rafting adventure, Kathmandu valley shopping tour, mountain biking, and other activities.

 The trip concludes – our airport representative will drop you at the international airport in Kathmandu for your flight departure from Nepal.